sgNicola/ACsim/readme.md

 Follow the same steps as described in Experiments E2.
 If you want to repeat group 18-19, please follow the same steps as described in E1.

-## Common issues and solutions

-### 1. Black screen of Rviz2

-The display of rviz2 may occasionally be black due to tight display resources.
-It does not affect the experiment, it will automatically recover after running for a while.

-## Data link of raw data for recorded faults verified by Autoware developers.
+## Data link

+You can download the raw data for recorded faults verified by Autoware developers through the following link.

 1. https://drive.google.com/drive/folders/1aSsugDhv0ZhcLZzni5KLBpAu3Vr6lJqX?usp=share_link
 2. https://drive.google.com/drive/folders/1CtjPF1jNsm2bRsyisEOX7EJDEtoroJnX?usp=share_link